MudassirRiz/Employee-Management-App/README.md

 * `.env` file is added to `.gitignore`
 * `node_modules` is not pushed to GitHub
-* This project is created for learning and educational purposes
+* This project is created for learning and educational purposes and to check my true knowledge

 ## 👨‍💻 Author